Skip to main contentSkip to navigationSkip to search

 Show less

-Kinnevik divestst most of its forestry assets and increases its focus on mobile telephony and media.
+Kinnevik divests most of its forestry assets and increases its focus on mobile telephony and media.
 The two investment companies Invik and Kinnevik merged in 2005.
 Kinnevik focused on new investments in online, agriculture, microfinance and renewable energy.
 At this time, the foundation was laid for investments in a number of internet businesses, particularly e-commerce companies and market places.
 In 2007, the Russian marketplace Avito was founded and in 2010, Kinnevik made its first investment in German fashion e-tailor Zalando.

 2010–2020